Anglo-Saxonism

-Anglo-Saxonism is a cultural belief system developed by British and American intellectuals, politicians, and academics in the 19th century.
-Racialized Anglo-Saxonism contained both competing and intersecting doctrines, such as Victorian era Old Northernism and the Teutonic germ theory which it relied upon in appropriating Germanic (particularly Norse) cultural and racial origins for the Anglo-Saxon "race".
+Anglo-Saxonism is a cultural and racialist belief system developed by British and American intellectuals, politicians, and academics in the 19th century.
+Racialized Anglo-Saxonism contained both competing and intersecting doctrines, such as Victorian era-Old Northernism and the Teutonic germ theory which it relied upon in appropriating Germanic (particularly Norse) cultural and racial origins of the Anglo-Saxons.

-Predominantly a product of certain Anglo-American societies, and organisations of the era:
+This myth originated in the 16th and 17th centuries as a non‑racial tradition, with some proto-racial elements, that broke from the Matter of Rome and Matter of Britain dominant medieval legends tracing England's origins to Troy and King Arthur and instead built a separate English identity on Anglo-Saxon heritage, culture, language, laws, and the Anglican Church of England independence from the Roman papacy.
+By the 19th century, this tradition had developed into a racial doctrine legitimizing an empire based on Anglo-Saxon roots, and in particular in America was used to justify colonization, racism, manifest destiny and the Monroe Doctrine and slavery.

-An important racial belief system in late 19th- and early 20th-century British and US thought advanced the argument that the civilization of English-speaking nations was superior to that of any other nations because of racial traits and characteristics inherited from the Anglo-Saxon invaders of Britain.
+Anglo-Saxonism was predominantly a product of Anglo-American societies and organisations of the era.
+These organisations promoted the idea that "the civilization of English-speaking nations was superior to that of any other nations because of racial traits and characteristics inherited from the Anglo-Saxon invaders of Britain".

-In 2017, Mary Dockray-Miller, an American scholar of Anglo-Saxon England, stated that there was an increasing interest in the study of Anglo-Saxonism in the 19th century.
 Anglo-Saxonism is regarded as a predecessor ideology to the later Nordicism of the 20th century, which was generally less anti-Celtic and broadly sought to racially reconcile Celtic identity with Germanic under the label of Nordic.